ros-navigation/docs.nav2.org/docs/getting_started/build_and_install/index.md

 ### Docker Container Images

 Building Nav2 using Docker container images provides a repeatable and reproducible environment to automate and self document the entire setup process.
-Instead of manually invoking the development tools as documented above, you can leverage the project’s Dockerfiles to build and install Nav2 for various distributions.
+Instead of manually invoking the development tools as documented above, you can leverage the project's Dockerfiles to build and install Nav2 for various distributions.

 !!! info "See also"